Ayoush/commit-history-modifier/README.md

 # commIT-hIsTORy-mODifIEr
 COmmiT HISTory ModIfieR

-thiS REpoSiTory ConTAInS A SIMpLE ScRIpT to AUtoMaTe coMmIt HiSTORy MODiFicAtIons. the puRpose Is to teST giT COMMIt aUtOmATioN, exPlORe how COmmIt hIstory caN be alTERED, anD EXperimenT wIth GeNeratIng cOMmITs usinG scrIpTS.
+thiS REpoSiTory ConTAInS A SIMpLE ScRIpT to AUtoMaTe coMmIt HiSTORy MODiFicAtIons. the puRpose Is to teST giT COMMIt aUtOmATioN, exPlORe how COmmIt hIstory CaN be alTERED, anD EXperimenT wIth GeNeratIng cOMmITs usinG scrIpTS.